 The middle school years deal with a stage of adolescence when individuals learn to be socially responsible for themselves and their actions.
 During their middle school years adolescents experience physical, emotional, and social changes.Our counseling services also recognize and acknowledge the influence of cultural differences in a diverse community.

-Robert Rivest Stress Relief, Mindfulness & Tai-Chi Videos: http://www.robertrivest.com/video/mindfulnessvideos/Community workshop information is available on the Community Workshops page.Supporting Youth Following Community/Mass Violence and Threats, Acts of Terror, and Natural DisastersYouth can be negatively affected by violence and traumatic events in other communities.
+Thank you to everyone who attended the first and/ or second Parent Series Workshops of the 2020-21 school year.
+A video of "Handbook for HIB: A Parents' Guide to the NJ Anti-Bullying Bill of Rights" will be available on the district website soon.Thank you to everyone who attended the workshop entitled "Suicide: Statistics, Warning Signs, and Prevention," hosted by the Non-traditional School Mental Health Professionals from Somerville School District.
+Here are some resources that were provided: Suicide Prevention Resource for Parents, Suicide Prevention Resource en Espanol, Parent Resources for a Child in Crisis.Please see the Community Workshops page for information about these and other upcoming workshops being offered by organizations like EmPower Somerset, the Youth Services Commission, and more!Supporting Youth Following Community/Mass Violence and Threats, Acts of Terror, and Natural DisastersYouth can be negatively affected by violence and traumatic events in both our communities and other communities.
 With media and internet exposure, our students may be much more aware of events in other communities and even across the world.
-Unfortunately, there have been a number of recent tragic events that may have an impact on our students.
-Please visit the Resources page of the Counseling Services website to access materials that may support your response to your student and help them cope with community trauma, tragedy and acts of violence.2016-2017 Counseling GroupsSpring Groups will be starting soon!
+Unfortunately, there have been a number of recent negative events that may have an impact on our students.
+Please visit the Resources page of the Counseling Services website to access materials that may support your response to your student and help them cope with community trauma, tragedy, terrorism, threats and acts of violence.
+There are also resources available on this page for coping with a natural disaster.2020-2021 Counseling GroupsVirtual Spring groups have started!
 If you would like to recommend a group for the future or request that your student be included in a group, please contact Dr. Ellie Sroczynski at (908) 243-1527.
-Please check the Counseling Groups page for group descriptions and updates.These resources include presentations and handouts related to Organization, Study Skills, Cyberbullying and Internet Safety, and Adolescent Development.Social-Emotional Resources Relating to Natural DisastersPlease visit the Resources page of the Counseling Services website to access links and other resources directly related to coping with a natural disaster.If you have any questions or concerns, please contact Dr. Ellie Sroczynski at email@example.com or (908) 243-1527.
+Please check the Counseling Groups page for group descriptions and updates.These resources include presentations and handouts related to Stress Management, Organization, Study Skills, Cyberbullying and Internet Safety, and Adolescent Development.If you have any questions or concerns, please contact Dr. Ellie Sroczynski at email@example.com or (908) 243-1527.